16th January 2019

 Photography: Bilal Mobarik (Year 12)

 Editing: Amal Shakir (Year 10)

-As the sixth form debating society drew to a close for the academic year, four pairs of Year 12 students were selected to debate in the Oxford Union Society's annual schools' competition - the largest British Parliamentary school-level debating competition in the world.
+As the Sixth Form debating society drew to a close for the academic year, four pairs of Year 12 students were selected to debate in the Oxford Union Society's annual schools' competition - the largest British Parliamentary school-level debating competition in the world.

 Hosted by Magdalen College School, the teams approached the challenge with apprehension and excitement.
-The format meant that there was only 15 minutes of preparation time after the motion was announced, with the teams taking either the role of the government or the opposition.
+The format meant that there was only 15 minutes of preparation time after the motion was announced, with the teams taking the role of either the government or the opposition.

 The first motion was 'This house would ban violent video games’ and the government sides generally took the position that such games normalise violence, especially in young children.
-The opposition pointed to examples of people playing such games responsibly and questioned the ramifications of such a blanket ban economically and the precedents in terms of state involvement it seemed to set.
+The opposition pointed to examples of people playing such games responsibly and questioned the ramifications of such a blanket ban economically and the precedent in terms of state involvement it seemed to set.

-Overall, we all agreed it was a brilliant experience and would like to thank Mr Spencely for his continued help in preparing for the tournament and organising the weekly debating sessions.
+We all agreed it was a brilliant experience and would like to thank Mr Spencely for his continued help in preparing for the tournament and organising the weekly debating sessions.